Acxiom/metalus/spark-pipeline-engine/readme.md

 #### Branching
 When the flow of the pipeline execution needs to be determined conditionally, a step may be set with a *type* of **branch**.
 The return value of the branch should match the name of a parameter in the step params metadata.
-The value of the mathced parameter will be used as the id of the next step to execute.
+The value of the matched parameter will be used as the id of the next step to execute.

 #### Conditional Step Execution